Scalded skin syndromeRitter disease; Staphylococcal scalded skin syndrome (SSS)

 Tests may include:

 - Complete blood count (CBC)

-- Cultures of the skin and throat
+- Cultures of the skin, throat and nose, and blood

 - Electrolyte test

 - Skin biopsy (in rare cases)

 Antibiotics are given by mouth or through a vein (intravenously; IV) to help fight the infection.
 IV fluids are also given to prevent dehydration.
 Much of the body's fluid is lost through open skin.